Active-Passive Brownian Particle in Two Dimensions: Model and Results

 \section{Model and Results}

-Consider an active particle in position $\br = (x,y)$ moving with time-dependent self-propulsion speed $v(t)$ in direction $\bu(\varphi)=(\cos\varphi,\sin\varphi)$ which undergoes translational and rotational diffusion, see Fig.~\ref{fig: ABP in plane} for a schematic illustration.
-The motion of this particle is described by two-dimensional Langevin equations
+We begin with a particle at position $\br = (x,y)$, whose self-propulsion speed $v(t)$ varies in time, moving in the direction $\bu(\varphi)=(\cos\varphi,\sin\varphi)$, and subject to both translational and rotational diffusion.
+A schematic of this setup appears in Fig.~\ref{fig: ABP in plane}.
+The motion is governed by the two-dimensional Langevin equations